• Course Detail

 Family Therapists

 This activity has been certified by NEAFAST on behalf of the Massachusetts Board of Registration of Allied Mental Health & Human Services Professions for LMFT Professional Continuing Education.
-Certification #213046283, for 7.00 contact hours.
-The States of CT and RI accept NBCC and NASW approval for marriage and family therapy.
+Certification #214958159, for 7.50 contact hours.
 The States of CT and RI accept NBCC and NASW approval for marriage and family therapy.

 Please note: For psychologists, social workers, family therapists and counselors, this course has been approved for a set amount of credits and CHA is not able to issue CE certificates for partial credit.
 You must be present for all sessions to receive a CE certificate.
 For any questions regarding CE credit, please email CME@CHAlliance.org.